 - Cover Your Equipment (If Possible)

 The safety of you and your family is priority, but if time will let you, turn off your heating and cooling system and cover the outdoor unit with a tarp.
-Be sure to remove the tarp and any debris before you turn your equipment back on after a storm.
+Be sure to remove the tarp and any debris before you turn your system back on following a storm.

 Once the storm has passed, make sure the system is safe before powering it back on.
-First, verify there are no indications of damage and clean any debris from around the system.
+First, confirm there are no indications of damage and clean any debris from around the system.
 Call Air Engineers Service Experts for an inspection if there is any damage or flooding to the equipment.
-Once you’ve had the equipment inspected by a professional, turn the HVAC system back on ASAP to help dry the home and limit mold from getting into the system or ductwork.
+Once you’ve had the equipment inspected by a professional, turn the HVAC system back on ASAP to help dry the home and prevent mold from getting into the system or ductwork.

-If your air conditioner has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Air Engineers Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.
+If your air conditioner has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Air Engineers Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.